-As of March 31, 2012, the Company had approximately \$103.0 million in cash and cash equivalents and \$380.0 million available on its Line of Credit.
+As of June 30, 2012, the Company had approximately \$135.0 million in cash and cash equivalents and \$380.0 million available on its Line of Credit.
 The Company expects to meet its short-term liquidity requirements, including its distributions, generally through its working capital, net cash provided by operating activities and availability under its existing line of credit.
 The Company expects to meet certain long-term liquidity requirements such as scheduled debt maturities, property acquisitions and capital improvements by use of its current cash balance, long-term collateralized and uncollateralized borrowings including borrowings under its existing line of credit and the issuance of debt securities or additional equity securities in the Company, in addition to net cash provided by operating activities.
-The Company has approximately \$34.4 million of scheduled debt maturities in 2012 (excluding scheduled principal payments on debt maturing in 2012 and beyond).
+The Company is exploring alternative ways to reduce the Company's cost of capital, including but not limited to potentially redeeming for cash some or all of its Series A Preferred Stock or replacing the Series A Preferred Stock.
+The Company believes that under current market conditions, it could issue and sell new series of preferred stock bearing a lower dividend yield than the yield on the Series A Preferred Stock.
+The Company has approximately \$34.2 million of scheduled debt maturities in 2012 (excluding scheduled principal payments on debt maturing in 2012 and beyond).
 The Company expects to satisfy its 2012 maturities with its existing cash balance.
-See Secured Debt in the Financing Activities below for recent rate lock activity.

-The table below summarizes cash flow activity for the three months ended March 31, 2012 and 2011 (amounts in thousands).
+The table below summarizes cash flow activity for the six months ended June 30, 2012 and 2011 (amounts in thousands).

-For the Three N Months Ended March March 31, 2012 2011 Net cash provided by operating activities \$ 72,505 \$57,918 Net cash used in investing activities (11,573) (7,076) Net cash used in financing activities (28,420) (20,364) Net increase in cash and cash equivalents \$ 32,512 \$ 30,478
+For the Six Months Ended June 20, 2012 2011 Net cash provided by operating activities \$129,026 \$ 95,269 Net cash used in investing activities (26,879) (275,044) Net cash (used in) provided by financing activities (37,640) 252,460 Net increase in cash and cash equivalents \$ 64,507 \$ 72,685